Parish-Lab/Bergman-Variations-578/README.md

-Here, the fourth column contains the isotropic deshielding values experienced at each NICS probe (that is, the negative of the isotropic shielding values reported in the output file!), and the probe symbol is `X` because the fourth column breaks XYZ file format sufficiently to nullify opening it in a GUI.
+Here, the fourth column contains the isotropic deshielding values experienced at each NICS probe (that is, the negative of the isotropic shielding values reported in the output file!).
+Additionally, the probe symbol is `X` because the fourth column breaks XYZ file format sufficiently to nullify opening it in a GUI.
+These deshielding values indicate the relative aromaticity of the
-These deshielding values indicate the relative aromaticity of the molecule:
+molecule:
 * `deshielding` < -5 : Aromatic
 * -5 <= `deshielding` <= 5 : Non-aromatic
 * 5 < `deshielding` : Anti-aromatic